 A candidate must receive a total of 270 electoral votes to win a presidential election.

-Public officials have a responsibility to their constituency (people who live in an electoral district and are registered to vote).
+Public officials have a responsibility to their constituency (registered voters who represent an elected official in a specific area).

 a meeting of the members of a legislative body who nominates a candidate for a political office or decides policy